A Decade of Breakthroughs for Disability Rights

 Today, the CRPD is a cornerstone of disability rights activism—it serves as both a call and a catalyst for action, providing a clear legal framework that persons with disabilities, governments, and the broader human rights movement are using to advance the inclusion and participation of persons with disabilities in society.

-Alison Hillman is a unit manager with the Open Society Human Rights Initiative.
+Until November 2021, Alison Hillman was a unit manager with the Open Society Human Rights Initiative.